Basic (2003 film): Plot

-Vilmer accidentally reveals that 'Dunbar' is actually Pike, and Hardy removes Pike from the plane just before takeoff.
-Pike explains that West learned about the actual operation going on at the base: cocaine smuggling.
-He confronted the Rangers and threatened to turn them in to authorities.
-After a firefight, West and the other trainees were killed.
-Pike took Dunbar's dog tags and carried Kendall to the extraction point.
+Vilmer accidentally reveals that "Dunbar" is actually Pike, and Hardy removes Pike from the plane just before takeoff.
+Forcibly pressured by Hardy, Pike confesses that after West learned about the cocaine-smuggling operation occurring on base, he confronted the Rangers and threatened to turn them in to authorities.
+He corroborates Kendall's earlier testimony that after a firefight, West and the other trainees were killed, further adding that he took Dunbar's dog tags and carried Kendall to the extraction point.
 He gives Hardy, Osborne, and Styles the number of a crate where Vilmer had stowed cocaine.
-Hardy confronts Styles, determining that he was behind the drug-dealing operation.
+Hardy confronts Styles, determining that he masterminded the drug-dealing operation.
 West reported the operation to Styles, who then ordered Mueller and Kendall to kill him in the jungle, and poisoned Kendall to silence him.
-After failing to bribe Hardy, Styles attempts to shoot him, but is killed by Osborne, who was eavesdropping on their talk.
+After unsuccessfully attempting to bribe Hardy, Styles attempts to shoot him.
+However, he is killed by Osborne, who had overheard their conversation.

-As the investigation concludes, Osborne suspects that Hardy is somehow involved in the incident; this is confirmed when she watches Pike sneak into Hardy's car.
-Osborne follows them into Panama City, where they enter a building with an eight-ball hanging above.
-Inside, Osborne attempts to arrest Hardy only to greeted by West and the missing members of the team – Castro, Dunbar, and Nuñez, who Hardy reveals as his 'colleagues'.
-Section 8 is actually a covert black-ops anti-drug unit; the "going rogue" story is a cover to spook the cartels.
-The agents infiltrated the base undercover to investigate cocaine trafficking and discovered that Mueller, Kendall and Vilmer were responsible.
-West, not realizing that Styles was also involved, informed him of the drug dealing.
-The training mission became a covert Section 8 operation to circumvent Mueller and Kendall and fake West's death to extract West from leadership and transfer him to Section 8.
-Hardy was called in to confirm Styles' and Vilmer's involvement.
-Impressed by her work, Hardy offers Osborne a job in the unit, along with the revelation that his position as a DEA agent is a cover; he actually remains in the Army as Section 8's Colonel.
+As the investigation concludes, Osborne's suspicions of Hardy's involvement in the incident are confirmed when she watches Pike sneak into Hardy's car.
+Following them into Panama City and entering a building with an eight-ball hanging above, she attempts to arrest Hardy once inside, only to be surprisingly greeted by West, Pike and the missing members of the team – Castro, Dunbar, and Nuñez, whom Hardy reveals as his "colleagues".
+The members reveal that Section 8 is actually a covert black-ops anti-drug unit, posing as mercenaries to intimidate the cartels.
+While infiltrating the base undercover to investigate cocaine trafficking, they discovered that Mueller, Kendall and Vilmer were responsible.
+West, unaware that Styles was also involved, informed him of the drug dealing, after which the training mission became a covert operation to circumvent Mueller and Kendall and fake West's death to extract West from leadership and transfer him to Section 8.
+Hardy, therefore, was summoned to confirm Styles' and Vilmer's involvement.
+Impressed by Osborne's work, West and Hardy invite her to join the unit, revealing that Hardy's position as a DEA agent is a cover; he actually remains in the Army as Section 8's Colonel.